Codecademy/docs/content/sql/concepts/math-functions/math-functions.md

   - 'paths/analyze-data-with-sql'
 ---

-**SQL Math Functions** are built-in features in SQL, which allow mathematical operations and complex calculations, directly in database queries.
-This makes it easier and more efficient to work with numerical data in SQL, as there's no need to extract the data and process it separately.
+In SQL, **Math Functions** are built-in features which perform mathematical operations and complex calculations directly in database queries.
+This makes it possible to work with numerical data in SQL rather than extracting the data and processing it separately.

 ### Example